Pros / This software has a simple, uncluttered interface that allows users to perform rips and conversions with ease.

 As far as DVD rippers go, Prism Video Converter by NCH Software is about as basic as they come.
 It foregoes many of the components found in its competition, such as the ability to bypass copy protections, an integrated video editing interface and a comprehensive list of optimization profiles.
 Nevertheless, it offers enough utility to make an appearance in our review of the best DVD ripper software.

 The first thing you should understand about Prism Video Converter is that it will not rip commercial discs.
 NCH Software makes a specific and clear point that you cannot break copy protections such as CSS and region codes.
 This limits Prism’s usefulness to homemade and unencrypted discs.
 So, if your intent is to make digital copies of your DVD library of Hollywood movies, you should try a different application.
+If you need to rip commercial discs, consider our top pick.

 The most compelling aspect of this application is how easy it is to use.
 Its minimalist interface leaves little room for guesswork or a learning curve.
 In order to rip a DVD, all you need to do is click “Add DVD,” load the disc you want to rip, select the video format you wish to convert to and click “Convert.”
 This process is as simple as the best DVD rippers we reviewed, and is contained in an interface that is no more than a few hundred pixels high.